Slotos/ar-check/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/fnando/ar-check.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Slotos/ar-pgconstraint.

 ## License